balena-io/docs/pages/learn/develop/dockerfile.md

 This template will build and deploy a Node.js project for any of the devices supported by {{ $names.company.lower }}, regardless of whether the device architecture is [ARM][ARM-link] or [x86][x86-link].
 In this example, you can see the build variable `%%{{ $names.company.allCaps }}_MACHINE_NAME%%`.
 This will be replaced by the machine name (i.e.: `raspberry-pi`) at build time.
 See below for a list of machine names.

-The machine name is inferred from the device type of the application you are pushing to.
-So if you have an Intel Edison application, the machine name will be `intel-edison` and an `i386` architecture base image will be built.
+The machine name is inferred from the device type of the fleet you are pushing to.
+So if you have an Intel Edison fleet, the machine name will be `intel-edison` and an `i386` architecture base image will be built.

 __Note:__ You need to ensure that your dependencies and Node.js modules are also multi-architecture, otherwise you will have a bad time.